 Any personal information that is provided to Whitelaw Twining is treated with care and is subject to this Policy and applicable law.
 Your information will not be used or disclosed in any way that you have not consented to, as set out below.
 Our professionals, employees and agents are also subject to professional and ethical obligations relating to the confidentiality of information received in the context of providing legal services.

 When you provide your personal information to Whitelaw Twining you are providing your consent to the collection, use and disclosure of your personal information as set out in this Policy.
 If you do not consent to the collection, use and disclosure of your personal information please do not provide any personal information to Whitelaw Twining.
 Some services, however, may not be able to be provided without the disclosure of personal information.

 What is Personal Information

-Personal information means information about an identifiable individual or information that permits an individual to be identified.
-Generally this does not include business contact information such as your name, title, business address or business telephone number.
+Personal information is information about an identifiable individual or information that permits an individual to be identified.
+Generally, this does not include business contact information such as your name, title, business address or business telephone number.

 Information that is generally publicly available is not subject this Policy.

 Whitelaw Twining takes responsibility for maintaining and protecting the personal information under our control.
-We have appointed a Privacy Officer who can be contacted directly by you who is responsible for our ongoing compliance with this Policy, applicable legislation and our best practises.
+We have appointed a Privacy Officer who can be contacted directly by you and who is responsible for our ongoing compliance with this Policy, applicable legislation and our best practices.